crys-cross/damnvulnerabledefi-attack/README.md

 ### 3 - Truster

-- Attacker can approve a maliscious contract to drain the DVT tokens.
+- Attacker can approve a maliscious address to drain the DVT tokens.

 ### 4 - Side entrance